In this Article

-This tutorial demonstrates how to use the Excel CONCATENATE Function in Excel to merge strings of text together.
+This tutorial demonstrates how to use the CONCATENATE, CONCAT, and TEXTJOIN Functions in Excel and Google Sheets to merge strings of text together.

 As seen above, the two functions have the same inputs.
 What is the difference between them then?